top of page

 The challenge was to design a lunar habitat for future missions, guided by the principles of Existenzminimum.
 The habitat needed to be highly resource-efficient while supporting astronauts’ needs in the extreme lunar environment.

 Lunar habitats must overcome extreme environmental challenges.
 Astronauts depend on costly Earth resupplies, while daily activities become complex in microgravity environment.
-Supporting physical and mental health in these conditions demands compact, multifunctional systems that rethink everyday living.
+Supporting physical and mental health in these conditions demands multifunctional systems that rethink everyday living.

 Sources: NASA, European Space Agency